alf45tar/Pedalino/README.md

 ## MIDI Network - AppleMIDI - RTP-MIDI

-Pedalino is a session listener over Wi-Fi.
+Pedalino is a session listener over WiFi.
 It does not support session initiation functionalities, which requires the use of an external session initiator on the network to open a RTP-MIDI session with the Pedalino.
 This session initiator can be a macOS computer (Audio MIDI Setup->MIDI Studio->MIDI Network Setup) or a Windows computer with the [RTP-MIDI driver activated](https://www.tobias-erichsen.de/software/rtpmidi.html), an embedded RTP-MIDI device or an app on your iOS device (I am using [MIDI Network](http://audioapps.nl/app/MIDINetwork))

 ## ipMIDI

-Pedalino can route MIDI over your Ethernet network, using [ipMIDI](https://www.nerds.de/en/ipmidi.html) ports to send and receive MIDI data between computers connected to your LAN.
+Pedalino can route MIDI over your Ethernet network, using [ipMIDI](https://www.nerds.de/en/ipmidi.html) protocola to send and receive MIDI data between computers connected to your LAN.

+I prefers and suggests [mnet MIDIhub](https://www.humatic.de/htools/mnet/man.htm) for both RTP-MIDI and ipMIDI protocols.
+It is free and it works very well.

 ## Open Sound Control (OSC)